quarkslab/diffing-portal/index.rst

     </figure>

-As shown on the figure the base layer are disassemblers from which differs tries to be independents from.
+As shown on the figure, the base layer is made of disassemblers from which differs try to be independent from.
-The second layer are exporters which provides an interface to disassembler by serializing the disassembly in a format specific file which is later read by the differ to perform the diff.
+The second layer consists of exporters which provide an interface to disassembler by serializing the disassembly in a format specific file which is later read by the differ to perform the diff.
 The figure shows various tools and modules discussed on this portal, especially python-bindiff, python-binexport, qbindiff, and quokka.